-WordPress Post Forking allows users to "fork" or create an alternate version of content to foster a more collaborative approach to WordPress
+WordPress Post Forking allows users to fork or create an alternate version of content to foster a more collaborative approach to WordPress content cur

 WordPress Post Forking allows users to "fork" or create an alternate version of content to foster a more collaborative approach to WordPress content curation.
 This can be used, for example, to allow external users (such as visitors to your site) or internal users (such as other authors) with the ability to submit proposed revisions.
 It can even be used on smaller or single-author sites to enable post authors to edit published posts without their changes appearing immediately.
 If you're familiar with Git, or other decentralized version control systems, you're already familiar with WordPress post forking.

 When a user without the

 edit_post capability attempts to edit a given post, WordPress will automatically create a "fork" or alternate version of the post which they can freely edit.
 The edit screen will look just like the standard post editing interface that they are used to.
 When they're done, they simply click "submit for review."
 At this point, the fork goes into the standard WordPress moderation queue (just like any time an author without the

 publish_post capability submits a post), where an editor can review, and potentially approve the changes for publishing.
 If the changes can be automatically merged, the original post will be updated, otherwise, the editor will be presented with the ability to resolve the conflicting changes.
 All this is done using WordPress's built-in custom post type, revision, and diff functionality, so it should look familiar to most WordPress users.

 WordPress Post Forking introduces many of Git's well-established conventions to the WordPress world, and as a result, uses a unique vocabulary to describe what it does:

 post_contentfield, including posts, pages, and custom post types

 This version constitutes an initial release designed to showcase the plugin's core functionality and is intended to be improved upon with additional features and refinements as the project evolves.
 Please consider contributing your time to help improve the project.